Title Length SEO: Ideal Title Tag Character Limit and Examples

 How Long Should a Title Tag Be?

-If you're asking "how long should a title tag be?", here's the simple answer:
+If you're asking "how long should a title tag be?", here's the practical answer:

 SEO Title Length vs Meta Title Length